 - You’ll also need to enter your username and password for Private Internet Access.
 Then you’re good to go.

-If you follow these Private Internet Access qBittorrent and uTorrent guides, you should be extra safe.
+If you follow our Private Internet Access qBittorrent and uTorrent guides above, you should be extra safe.
 However, if performance is slow when you start downloading files, there may be some options to consider.

 Firstly, think about contacting PIA’s customer service.
 P2P downloads are clearly listed on their website as a key feature of the software, so they are committed to helping you achieve the best possible speeds.